-- Freeze ( mind goes blank or just freeze)
+- Freeze ( mind, body go blank or freeze)

-It often triggers “false alarms” and potentially problematic reactive behavior.
-We sometimes freeze in stressful situations, like public speaking or when taking a test.
+It often triggers “false alarms” and potentially problematic reactive behaviour.
+We sometimes freeze in stressful situations, like public speaking or taking a test.

 The Role of the Hippocampus

-The amygdala works together with the part of our brain called the hippocampus.
-This is a bit like a security guard ( or librarian) The guard’s main duty is to note different facts, such as the time, location and what actually happened at different stages of an event.
+The Amygdala works together with the part of our brain called the hippocampus.
+This is like a security guard ( or librarian).
+The guard’s primary duty is to note different facts, such as the time, location, and what happened at various stages of an event.
 This process is like putting a tag on your memory.
-It is much slower and thoughtful, helping you to construct memories.
+It is much slower and more thoughtful, helping you construct memories.

-For ordinary events in daily life, the guard dog (Amygdala) and the security guard (Hippocampus) have quite a good relationship.
-They work together and cooperate well.
-For example, when the dog senses a potential danger, it will bark to get your attention and the guard will check it out.
+For ordinary events in daily life, the guard dog (Amygdala) and the security guard (Hippocampus) have a pretty good relationship.
+They work together and cooperate reasonably.
+For example, when the dog senses a potential danger, it will bark to get your attention, and the guard will check it out.
 After checking the records of your previous experiences and life events, the guard will decide if this situation is a real danger or a false alarm.
-If it’s a real danger they will agree with the dog to continue with the ‘fight or flight’ behaviour to save your life.
-If not, they’ll reassure the dog who stops barking.
-After a short while, they go back to their normal state and leave your brain and body relaxed.
+If it’s a real danger, they will agree with the dog to continue with the ‘fight or flight behaviour to save your life.
+If not, they’ll reassure the dog, which stops barking.
+After a short while, they return to their normal state and leave your brain and body relaxed.

-Anxiety affects our thoughts, our body responses, ( physical feelings) and actions ( behaviour ).
-It sends signals from the brain to our body, muscles, and hormones.
+Anxiety affects our thoughts, body responses ( physical feelings), and actions ( behaviour ).
+It sends signals from the brain to our bodies, muscles, and hormones.
 This is why you may be feeling sensations such as:

 - The worry monster